-Anyone who is pregnant, breastfeeding, on medication, or has surgery scheduled within the next two weeks should not ingest black seed oil.
-If you are diabetic, have low blood pressure or a bleeding disorder, consult your doctor before taking black seed oil.
+Anyone who is pregnant, breastfeeding, on medication, or has surgery scheduled within the next two weeks should not take black seed oil.
+If you are diabetic, have low blood pressure or a bleeding disorder, consult your doctor before adding it to your routine..

-Key black seed oil benefits
+Health benefits of black seed oil

 - Shore up your immune system